Carmelina Moscato: Administrative career

-Moscato worked in Australia as Director and Coach of the Illawarra Stingrays Women's Senior Program for with the NSW NPL Domestic League.
+Moscato worked in Australia as Director and Coach of the Illawarra Stingrays Women's Senior Program in the NSW NPL Domestic League.

 In September 2019, Moscato was named as the Commissioner of League1 Ontario Women's Division.
 In December 2020, she left the position.

 In February 2021, she was named as the Director of Women's Football for the Bahamas Football Association, but departed later that year.